How To Host A Successful Jigsaw Puzzle Competition Fundraiser The Missing Piece Puzzle Company

 3. In the event of a tie, individuals or teams can be given an additional five minutes to work on the puzzle.

 4. If opting for multiple rounds, progress by piece count with the top puzzlers proceeding to the next round, ultimately leading to one team winning the event.
+For example, start with a 500 piece puzzle and move up to a 1,000 piece for the final round.

 What You’ll Need to Host a Jigsaw Puzzle Competition of Your Own